-Toronto Hydro is subject to the risk that it may be unable to preserve the confidentiality, integrity, authenticity, availability, accountability and non-repudiation of information assets.
-Toronto Hydro's ability to operate effectively is in part dependent on the development, maintenance and management of complex information technology systems.
+Toronto Hydro's ability to operate effectively is also in part dependent on the development, maintenance and management of complex information technology systems.
 Computer systems are employed to operate LDC's electricity distribution system, and Toronto Hydro's financial, billing and business systems to capture data and to produce timely and accurate information.
-Failures of any one of the financial, business and operating systems could have a material adverse effect on the Corporation's business, operations, financial condition or prospects.
-Toronto Hydro mitigates this risk through various methods including the implementation of high availability and redundancy in its core infrastructure and application components.
-Operational technology systems are isolated from business systems and operate independently.
+Specifically, on October 1, 2018, the Corporation successfully completed the implementation of, and transitioned to, a new ERP system.
+The ERP system is being used to operate the Corporation's financial, and business systems to capture data and to produce timely and accurate information.
+Failure of the newly implemented ERP system could have a material adverse effect on the Corporation's business, operations, financial condition or prospects.
+The Corporation has mitigation strategies, access to consultants with ERP expertise and is developing an internal ERP centre of excellence to help assist in the implementation, and support of ERP for users.
+Additionally, in respect of Toronto Hydro's operational technology systems in general, there is isolation from business systems and independent operation which mitigates against wider systemic risk to the business systems.